 Hard floors can look lovely, but one thing that doesn’t look so good is nasty scuff marks all over them!
 Linoleum is especially prone to this problem.

 The easiest way to deal with the scuff marks is with a tennis ball.
 Simply rub the scuff mark with the tennis ball… and it will disappear like magic!

 Whatever you do… do NOT use a Magic Eraser on linoleum or waxed floors!
 The Magic Eraser will remove the shine and you’ll end up with dull spots all over your floor (I know from experience).

 Black tea is useful for 2 different purposes with your floors.

 First, it can be used to cover scratches in wood floors (or any kind of wood).
 Just use a black tea bag and boiling water.
 Let the bag sit in the water until you reach the desired color (the longer it sits, the darker it gets).
 Then use a cotton swab to apply it to the scratches.
-The tea will then stain the wood so the scratch is less noticable.
+The tea will then stain the wood so the scratch is less noticeable.

 The other way to use black tea is to shine your floors.
 Make up a large batch of black tea with boiling water.
 Once it has cooled, you can use it to mop your dark hard floors like normal.
 It will give them a wonderful shine, while also cleaning them!